Italy household energy bills to jump in next quarter - regulator - NewsBreak

 Italy household energy bills to jump in next quarter - regulator

-MILAN, Dec 30 (Reuters) - Italian household electricity prices will jump 55% in the first quarter of next year and gas prices will rise 41.8% due to higher commodity prices, energy watchdog ARERA said on Thursday.
+MILAN (Reuters) -Italian household electricity prices will jump 55% in the first quarter of next year and gas prices will rise 41.8% due to higher commodity prices, energy watchdog ARERA said on Thursday.

 The increases take into account 3.8 billion euros ($4.3 billion) of public money stumped up by the government to curb the surge in retail energy bills in the first three months of next year.